LibraryOfCongress/concordia/docs/for-developers.md

     npm install
     ```

-1. In another terminal, start Gulp to watch for changes to the SCSS files and
+1. In another terminal, start Vite to watch for changes to the SCSS files and
-   compile them to CSS:
+   compile them to CSS, and changes in the bundled, hased and compressed js files:

     ```bash
-    npx gulp
-    ```

-    If you only want to compile them a single time without live updates:

-    ```bash
-    npx gulp build
-    ```

-1. We also need to bundle the js files with Vite.
-Similar to Gulp, you can use another terminal, start Vite to watch for issues when making changes to the bundled files:

-    ```bash
     npx vite
     ```

-    If you only want to bundle them a single time without live updates:
+    If you only want to build, bundle, and compress them a single time without live updates:

     ```bash
     npx vite build